oktadev/okta-blog/_source/_posts/2021-11-05-java-records.md

 - A public _canonical_ constructor with the same signature as the state description, which initializes each field from the corresponding argument
 - Implementation of `equals()`, `hashCode()` and `toString()`

-The tests in the `EndOfGameTest` class below verify the automatic members are indeed available:
+The tests in the `EndOfGameTest` class below verify that the automatic members are indeed available:

 ```java
 package com.okta.developer.records.domain;